hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 To practice with the join functions, we can create the data detailed below.

 - **Description:** For a research project, we asked healthy volunteers and cancer patients questions about their diet and exercise.
 We also collected blood work for each individual, and each person was given a unique ID.
-Create the following dataframes, behavior and blood by copy/pasting the code below:
+Create the data frames `behavior` and `blood` by copy/pasting the code below:

 - **Data:**